Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 ## Features

-#### Seperate-Functions
+#### Separate-Functions

-Because the website utilises a 'single page’ design, all code or content is contained within just one document (index.html).
+Because the website uses a 'single page’ design, the encapsulation of all code or content is within just one document (index.html) was adequate.

 - Bootstrap navigation bar/header – allows users to navigate to external websites.
-These consist of Wikipedia for Simon (game) history, Hasbro where users can purchase the original game, optional, of course, and the GitHub repository of the author/developer which contains the complete source code for the application; all assets included.
+These consist of Wikipedia for Simon (game) history, Hasbro where users can purchase the original game, optional, of course, and the GitHub repository of the author/developer which contains the complete source code for the app; all assets included.

-- HTML hyper Links – which refers to data that the user can directly follow either by clicking and which point to a whole document or to a specific element within a document.
-These can be found by clicking the specific text, such as that in the navigation bar, or clicking on specific icons (Fontawesome) like those in the events and home section of the website.
+- HTML hyper Links – which refers to data that the user can directly follow either by clicking and which point to a whole document or a specific element within a document.
+These can be found by clicking the particular text, such as that in the navigation bar, or clicking on precise icons (Fontawesome) like those in the events and home section of the website.

-- Power – A 'checkbox' allows users to toggle between having the Simon (game) application in either an activated or deactivated status.
-In addition, once activated, the application will remain in a standby state unless the user unticks the checkbox which prompts deactivation.
+- Power – A 'checkbox' allows users to toggle between having the Simon (game) app in either an activated or deactivated status.
+Also, once activated, the app will remain in a standby state unless the user unticks the checkbox which prompts deactivation.

 - Start/Reset – Doubles as both a game initiation and rest game score trigger.

-- Strict – A checkbox function which when ticked to signify 'Strict Mode' restarts the game whenever an incorrect field is chosen.
+- Strict – A checkbox function which when ticked to signify 'Strict Mode' restarts the game whenever an incorrect field gets chosen.
 When the checkbox is unticked 'Normal Mode' is active which during gameplay only repeats the pattern subsequent to the wrong button being pressed.

 - Game Levels – By default, the number of levels is to 10, but this can be altered to an integer of any number, there is no limitation.